Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 ## Version:

-Minecraft for [1.16-1.18+].
+Minecraft for [1.16-1.18+]

 ## Version log:

-[0.6.3] Solved the problem that the new world could not use data packets normally (solved an infinite self-iteration of goal_set).
+[0.6.3] Solved the problem that the new world could not use data packets normally (solved an infinite self-iteration of goal_set)

-[0.6.4] Solved the problem that survival or adventure mode did not score when it reached the scoring point (I don't know where hand sliding changed the command).
+[0.6.4] Solved the problem that survival or adventure mode did not score when it reached the scoring point (I don't know where hand sliding changed the command)

-[0.6.5] solves the problem that the execute positioned method cannot modify the actual starting point position (remove "at @ s" in "start").
+[0.6.5] solves the problem that the execute positioned method cannot modify the actual starting point position (remove "at @ s" in "start")

 ## Use steps: